jacqueslatour/Shutdown-IPv4/Shutdown-IPv4.md

 The Internet over IPv4 is not scalable to meet our future needs Moving away from IPv4 is going to be a very difficult challenge, one that must be planned well and executed well to minimize operational impacts.
+With the advent of the Internet of Things, we will be adding a few billion devices to the Internet i going ot break IPv4.
+Lots has been written on this.
-With the advent of the Internet of Things, we will be adding a few billion devices to the Internet Today, we have to manage two networks, to manage security for IPv4, IPv6 We have 9 years to get this right, to fix the remaining protocol and implementation issues
+Today, we have to manage two networks, to manage security for IPv4, IPv6 As of writing, we have 8 years 3 months to get this right, to fix the remaining protocol and implementation issues.